ICURY: Tokenizing the Dominant Open Content Syndication Network in the E-commerce Market

 4. Decentralizing Proof Of Quality (POQ)

 The taxonomy standards per category are already publicly available and are updated and published as part of the Open Icecat standard.
 To lessen the QA bottleneck of any CSP, also Icecat’s, it’s critical to allow independent third parties to perform POQ checks on product data before it’s posted to the content syndication network.
-Providing the POQ check as open source will make it easy for any third party to set-up a robust POQ system.
-The results of a positive POQ check, i.e., all minimum requirements are met, can be posted to the Icecat blockchain.
-To avoid the risk of compromised POQ checks, agreement between POQ systems is required, before the outcome of a POQ check is recorded.
+The POQ check is existing software in the Icecat PIM.
+Providing the POQ check as open source will make it easy for any third party to set-up a robust POQ system and their own POQ node.
+The results of a positive POQ check, i.e., all minimum requirements are met, needs to be posted to a a high-performance Icecat blockchain as imports against Icecat’s push-API (application programming interface for sending data to Icecat) regularly are related to up to 100,000 of PDSs.
+To avoid the risk of compromised POQ checks, agreement between independent POQ nodes is required, before the outcome of a POQ check is recorded.
 A tiny cost, e.g., 0.1 ICURY, might need to be associated with each POQ request to avoid spamming and to reward the POQ job.
 If the technical POQ check is passed, a PDS will be presented to the network for review (or final POQ) along with the transparent outcomes of the preliminary POQ test.
 If reviews are all positive, possibly after commenting rounds, a PDS gets a final approval (Icecat quality), and is published with its final POQ test result.
 One or more CSPs, the Brand Owner and one or more content users could be involved in QA.

 Although the role of a POQ check, can be seen as an analogy to the “miner” in a common blockchain network, it’s important to avoid the (energy) inefficiency and transaction costs implications of such minders.
-A Proof Of Stake (POS)[xiv] or IOTA-like verification model can be advisable.
+In our pilot we work on a Proof Of Stake (POS)[xiv]– based consensus model, where the stakeholder types are a brand owner, multiple CSPs, and e-commerce users.
+We see it as a basic requirement of transparency and integrity, that the outcomes of subsequent POQ checks are recorded in the Icecat POQ blockchain, to which at least the primary stakeholders in our ecosystem have access.

 5. Incentifying Intelligent PDS Creation